Roof Hail Damage: What It Looks Like & When to Replace Your Roof

 Contact us today for a free consultation and claim review!

-What This Blog Covers:
+What This Guide Covers:

-• How much hail damage is needed to justify a full replacement
+• The "Replacement Rule": How much damage warrants a full roof replacement.

-• When to call a public adjuster
+• Expert Help: When and why to hire a public adjuster to protect your interests.

 What Does Hail Damage Look Like on a Roof?